jupyter/governance/software_steering_council.md

 ### Shared responsibilities with the Executive Council

-The SSC and EC share the responsibility for:
+The EC and SSC share responsibility for approving:

 - Changes to the Jupyter Governance model.
 - Creation of new Jupyter Subprojects.
 - Removal of Subprojects from Jupyter.

+In these decisions, each body will [vote](decision_making.md) independently and the change will be approved only if both bodies approve.

 ## Membership